Ukrainian Women's Congress: 2019

 The third Ukrainian Women’s Congress took place on 10–11 December 2019 in Kyiv, becoming a platform for the high level discussion on equal rights and opportunities policies.
 The event brought together 700 participants from all over the world.

 The Vice-Prime-Minister for European and Euro-Atlantic Integration of Ukraine Dmytro Kuleba, the Head of Ukrainian Parliament Dmytro Razumkov, Deputy-Head of Ukrainian Parliament Olena Kondratiuk, and the Head of the Supreme Court Valentyna Danishevska spoke at the Congress.

-Olena Zelenska, the first lady of Ukraine, opened the event:
+Olena Zelenska, the first lady of Ukraine, opened the event with the following statement:

 In her speech, the first lady of Ukraine expressed the idea of Ukraine joining the Biarritz Partnership, an international organization established at G7 summit in France.

 Among the international speakers were Clare Hutchinson, the NATO Secretary General's Special Representative for Women, Peace and Security, Régis Brillat, the Special Adviser of the Secretary General of the Council of Europe for Ukraine, members of parliaments, representatives of foreign governments and embassies.
 The discussion raised the issues of engaging women in peacekeeping and security sectors, eliminating gender-based violence and stereotypes and strengthening gender-sensitive education.